Create Role Description

 • Identify and evaluate risks associated with the project and develop mitigation strategies

-• Identify and consult stakeholders to inform the project strategy
+• Identify and consult with stakeholders, including people with lived experience to inform the project strategy

 • Communicate the project’s objectives and its expected benefits

-• Monitor the completion of project milestones against goals and take necessary action
+• Monitor the completion of project milestones against goals and take steps to address any problems

 • Evaluate progress and identify improvements to inform future projects